Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era: Deep Learning for Trajectory Data Mining

-\textbf{Travel Mode Identification.} Classifying movement modes based on raw trajectories is a persistent focal point in traditional trajectory classification.
-The objective is to categorize travel patterns according to the trajectories of moving objects, as these objects may alter their transportation modes during their journeys.
-For instance, when a student travels from home to school, the transportation modes may involve cycling initially, followed by subway transit, and finally walking. \textit{Formally, given an individual's historical trajectory records, TMI task aims to identify the potential movement modes encompassed in the journey}~\cite{hu2022estimator}.
-Therefore, it can be formulated as either a multi-class or multi-label classification task.
-The primary challenges in such tasks stem from the uncertainty in time intervals between irregular samples and inherent spatio-temporal noise in trajectories.
+\textbf{Travel Mode Identification.} TMI focuses on categorizing movement patterns from raw trajectories, accounting for mode transitions within a single journey (\eg, cycling followed by transit). \textit{Formally, given an individual's historical trajectory records, TMI task aims to identify the potential movement modes encompassed in the journey}~\cite{hu2022estimator}.
+This problem is typically formulated as a multi-class or multi-label classification task.
+Primary challenges arise from irregular sampling intervals and inherent spatio-temporal noise.